claire-codes/hugo-blog/content/blog/2018-10-05-current-development-learning-goals.markdown

 ### Goal

 Now for something completely different.
 I first learnt to code using Java and used it 90% of the time in my first development job.
 Soon my head was turned by JavaScript and CSS and I moved in frontend development.
 I don't miss strongly-typed languages, or want to move away from JavaScript, but I would really like a deeper appreciation of how the backend of an application works.
-I considered which language to help me do this and decided Go - mostly because it's new and has a friendly community, has a cute logo, and came highly recommended by a friend.
+I considered which language to help me do this and decided Go - mostly because it's new and has a friendly community, has a cute logo, and came highly recommended by my friend [Will](https://twitter.com/whg_codes).

 Because I haven't written anything remotely backend for over two years, this is a real culture shock for me, and puts me right back as a beginner.
 This is great!
 I get to stretch my brain, and check my developer ego.
 It's easy to think you know everything when you've been solving similar problems for a couple of jobs.